Chart Color Schemes

 Rockhampton City faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.

-Multiple health conditions affect both younger and older age groups, with private health cover at approximately 51% of the total population (around 1,055 people).
-Mental health issues and arthritis are the most prevalent conditions, affecting 12.1 and 10.7% of residents respectively.
-However, 56.6% of residents report having no medical ailments, compared to 67.6% in the rest of Queensland.
-The working-age population experiences notable health challenges due to elevated chronic condition rates.
-The area has 19.9% of residents aged 65 and over (409 people), with senior health outcomes presenting some challenges, generally aligned with national rankings.
+Multiple health conditions impact both younger and older age groups, with private health cover at approximately 51% of the total population (around 1,055 people).
+Mental health issues and arthritis are the most common medical conditions, affecting 12.1% and 10.7% of residents respectively.
+However, 56.6% of residents report being completely clear of medical ailments, compared to 67.6% across Regional Qld.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+There are 19.4% of residents aged 65 and over (398 people), with health outcomes among seniors presenting some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health